 Some larger cakes and rockets come supplied in a wire mesh cage inside their cardboard box.
 The purpose of this is usually to enable 1.3G fireworks to be classified as the less hazardous 1.4G category and thus allow retailers to store more of them and transport them easier.
 There are also implications on your own storage of fireworks at home since a lot more 1.4G fireworks can be stored, and for longer, than 1.3G.

-For much more information about the technicalities, have a read of our 1.3G or 1.4G Fireworks? and Safe Fireworks Storage articles.
-For the rest of this article we’ll be concentrating just on the practicalities of unpacking the fireworks.
+For much more information about the technicalities, have a read of my 1.3G or 1.4G Fireworks? and Safe Fireworks Storage articles.
+For the rest of this article I’ll be concentrating just on the practicalities of unpacking the fireworks.

 Check all boxed items in your firework display for pyromesh well ahead of setting up, so you can take time to remove the packaging safely on the day.
 Don’t leave it until the last moment in the dark!

 Starting with the most common pyromeshed item, cakes (also known as barrages and including here the larger compound cakes), there’s no real indication from the outside that it’s pyromeshed underneath.
 For this article I’m using a firework called Legacy which happens to have an illustrated outer box however in most cases you will be dealing with a more general brown card outer box.
 Either way, both contain the same information on the outside including the classification, powder content and so on.
 Note the 1.4G classification diamond:

 However when you open the cardboard box you’re in for a bit of a surprise as the inner firework is encased in metal!
 Now you can see why being faced with this minutes before your display could be a problem: